(last updated 3-14-2017 for version 6.0.6)

 - You cannot build Commercial Hubs.

-- Receive Trade Routes from Holy Sites and Campuses instead of Commercial Hubs and Harbors.
+- Receive Trade Routes from Holy Sites and Campuses instead of Markets and Lighthouses.

 - Receive +2 Science per foreign city that follows your religion